sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 >"**Testing can be used to show the presence of bugs, but never to show their absence.**"
 >\- Dijkstra, 1970

-- What the above quote means is, ==**testing shouldn't be used as a way to show that the system works the way it's supposed to without any errors**==.
-It should only be used to check for the presence of bugs.
+- What the above quote means is, ==**testing shouldn't be used as a way to show or convince ourselves that the system works the way it's supposed to without any errors**==.
+It should be used to check for the presence of bugs (or faults in the software).
+- **Eg.** It shouldn't be used as evidence to support your theory that the program works correctly.)
+-
 ---
 #### **A simple example:**